-There are many negative effects of raising minimum wage in the United States.
+There are many negative effects of raising the minimum wage in the United States, in fact.

 Fewer Jobs Are Created With Higher Minimum Wages

-One of the negative effects of raising minimum wage is that fewer jobs are created.
+One of the negative effects of raising the minimum wage is that fewer jobs are created.

 Many employers will choose to hire fewer employees than they would have done.
 If the federal minimum wage more than doubles to $15 per hour, many employers may be forced to hire one person instead of two for job openings.
 They will be forced to simply do without the additional help.
 Now one person will cost as much as two with a $15 minimum wage.